seiya1223/techcasestudies/_posts/2016-06-30-orckestra.md

 verticals: Retail, Consumer Products & Services
 language: English
 ---

-# Learnings from a DevOps Hackfest with Orckestra #

 Orckestra teamed up with Microsoft for a week-long Hackfest.
 During this event we discussed different DevOps practices that could improve their software delivery processes, such as: